 Now that you have a good overall understanding of the project, it’s time to start planning the content in more detail.
 The next step is to hold a kickoff scrum with your team.
 This meeting will help everyone understand their roles and what’s expected of them.
 You’ll also want to outline your key objectives and target audience.
 Finally, establish a timeline for publishing the content and completing the project.

 Creating a content brief is essential for producing high-quality SEO content.
 This step involves outlining the meta descriptions and creating keyword recommendations.
 The goal of this step is to ensure that you produce quality content that can outrank your competitors’ content.
-Outranking’s AI-assisted SEO research automation platform can help you create detailed content briefs.
+Outranking’s AI-assisted SEO content generator and research automation platform can help you create detailed content briefs.

 Copywriters and designers should collaborate to create successful content.
 Wireframes need to be created in tandem, with one informing the other.
 This ensures that the content flows well within the overall design—an important factor in creating a positive user experience.

 A thorough review cycle is essential to a seamless launch.
 Make certain that you’ve executed all the items on your checklist before publishing your content.

 Check for rendering issues, on-page SEO recommendations using Outranking scoring, and external and internal link suggestions before going live.
 After verifying that everything looks good, hit Publish and share it with your team.